Chris351999/Google-Data-Analytics-Capstone-Case-Study-2-How-Can-a-Wellness-Technology-Company-Play-It-Smart-/README.md

 - Biases in data collection should be considered when interpreting the results

 > ⚠️ *Note*: Finding updated or alternative Fitbit datasets proved difficult.

+## Process
+### Deliverable 3: Data cleaning process
+As part of the data processing phase, I followed a structured cleaning and transformation workflow to ensure the dataset was accurate, consistent and ready for analysis.
+Below is a summary of the key cleaning and manipulation steps performed:

+- Checked for missing values across all datasets to ensure data integrity.
+- Standardized column names to lowercase using clean_names() for consistency.
+- Converted data types (e.g., date and time formats, numeric fields) to allow proper analysis.
+- Removed duplicate entries to eliminate redundancy and prevent skewed results.
+- Filtered out rows with zero values in critical metrics like total_steps, assuming non-usage of the device on those days.
+- Analyzed unique user IDs across datasets to detect discrepancies in data coverage and engagement.

+This step ensured that the data was in the best possible shape for analysis, improving both the reliability and the interpretability of the insights drawn later in the project.